How we can alter our inner critic to become more compassionate and kind to ourselves.

 We can name our critic and really get to know that voice.
 One of my clients gave his critic a name.
 When he started with the self punishing thoughts he stopped them in his stride by saying “Oh, here he is again.
 I’m not listening to you John.
 You are just thoughts that I don’t have to respond to.”

 A good technique to quieten our inner critic is to imagine it as a poisonous parrot on your shoulder.
-Each time you have a thought that tells you that you are incapable, worthless or a loser imagine what challenging thought might you have you to shut that parrot right up!
+Each time you have a thought that tells you that you are incapable, worthless or a loser imagine challenging the thought and shut that parrot right up!
 Dialogue with it!
+For instance:

 You could try visualising your inner critic as the scared and vulnerable child that he/she really is.
 What does he/she look like?
 What are they most afraid of?
 What do they really need from you?
 More than likely chances are that the inner critic needs soothing just like a vulnerable fearful child would.
 Try it and see what happens.
 What happens if you say to yourself in a soothing voice: